 Everyone is at risk for eye damage without the proper precautions, so you should wear sunglasses even on cloudy days.
 Polarised lenses also help reduce the glare reflecting off other surfaces, and you can opt for prescription sunglasses if you need vision correction as well.

-UV protection blocking For all Clear Optical lenses 1.5 index prevents 94% of UV from penetrating.
-1.6 and above is 100% .
-(Protect those peepers.)
+UV protection blocking.
+All clear optical lenses 1.5 index prevent 94% of UV from penetrating.
+1.6 and above is 100% (protect those peepers!)

 Here are some of the ways you can keep your eyes as healthy as possible.

 Spending long periods looking at computer, phone, or tablet screens can strain the eyes.
 Using the 20-20-20 rule can help to prevent this problem.
 For every 20 minutes spent looking at a screen, a person should look at something 20 feet (6 metres) away for 20 seconds.
 This is a great way to reduce eye strain caused by looking at digital screens for too long.

 Make sure you’re eating a wide range of healthy foods like vegies and fruit, grains / cereals, lean meats and dairy.
 This is good for your whole body – and that includes your eyes.

 Nutrients like zinc, copper, vitamin C and E, beta carotene, lutein and zeaxanthin are found in foods like fruit and veg, oily fish, beef and eggs – and all help to keep eyes healthy.

 We know regular exercise keeps our body healthy, but did you know it’s also a great way to look after your eyes?